Advertisement

 the threads that bind such spaces.

-the means of catching or holding fast: to be caught in the meshes of the law.
+the means of catching or holding fast.

-Machinery. the engagement of gear teeth.
+Machinery., the engagement of gear teeth.

-Electricity. a set of branches that forms a closed path in a network so that removal of a branch results in an open path.
+Electricity., a set of branches that forms a closed path in a network so that removal of a branch results in an open path.

 to catch or entangle in or as if in a net; enmesh.